 Another delicious dish that demonstrates the surprising complexity of many Khmer recipes as well as differentiating it from the largely wok-fried Thai cuisine is the soupy, stewed beef dish known as kor ko.
 A classic lunch but one that’s not widely known among visitors, kor ko is generally eaten with crispy French-style baguette.
 Well worth seeking out.

 6. Char trop sak chrouk – grilled aubergine with minced pork

-Another uniquely Khmer dish but yet again one that most visitors don’t often come across is the grilled aubergine and minced pork dish known as char trop sak.
+Another uniquely Khmer dish, another one that most visitors don’t often come across but a shoo-in for our favourite Cambodian dishes is the grilled aubergine and minced pork dish known as char trop sak.
 The aubergines are flame-grilled first, providing a smokey flavour, before being topped with a lightly spiced minced pork preparation.
 Another guaranteed winner!

 7. Char kroueng